 Specifically invoked when one character says he wants a super power too, "something from the A-list."

-Superpower Meltdown: the death of Jamie and Lily, when sex makes her ice-to-fire reversed superpowers go out of control.
+Superpower Meltdown: The death of Jamie and Lily, when sex makes her ice-to-fire reversed superpowers go out of control.

 Superhuman Transfusion: Nikki inadvertently gains the ability to teleport through a heart transplant from Ollie.
 She never learned to control it like he could.

 Suspiciously Similar Substitute: Rudy is this for Nathan.
-He is just as crude as Nathan, just as sex-focussed, just as dislikable, he has an obsession with stealing vending machines, he even makes a similar comment about wearing two condoms at once.
+He is just as crude as Nathan, just as sex-focused, just as dislikable, he has an obsession with stealing vending machines, he even makes a similar comment about wearing two condoms at once.
 Season 4 has Rudy moving into the Community Centre just like Nathan did.

 Teleporters and Transporters: Nikki experiences her semi-controllable teleporting ability as suddenly being thrown in one direction or another, and having the world shift on the way.
 No word yet on what might be able to come along for the trip.

 Temporal Paradox: Several Plot Holes could be explained if the Time Loop isn't totally stable, but more like a recurring event in multiple Alternate Timelines.
 Specifically, the photo of Simon and Alisha in Las Vegas and Future!Simon possessing TV footage from the ASBO-5 timeline.
 Alternatively, these could be artifacts from Alternate Timelines that happened, but didn't become part of the Stable Time Loop.

 The most obvious example being early in series 2, when the group learns that Nathan is alive and buried underground, via a note from "Superhoodie", aka Future!Simon.
 So we see Present!Simon learn Nathan's whereabouts indirectly from Future!Simon.